Reference to a current Michigan bill or law that relates in some way to your proposal:

 Describe three reasonable, feasible potential solutions or approaches that would help address this problem.

-One proposal I think would be beneficial is to mandate a mental health class (or at least a very large unit that schools would be required to teach in their health classes).
-I think this class should be aimed to be taught in 8th grade so that all information gained from this class could be put to good use, and so that students know how to deal with mental illness before it becomes more of a common issue (in most cases, mental health issues start at around 14 years old).
-I think a class on mental health could work to de-stigmatize it by educating kids and helping them understand the causes as well as what steps they should be taking should they experience certain symptoms or emotional issues.
+One proposal I think would be beneficial is to mandate a mental health unit that schools would be required to teach in their already required and existing health classes.
+I think this unit should be aimed to be taught around 7th, 8th, or 9th grade so that all information gained from this unit could be put to good use, and so that students know how to deal with mental illness before their illness becomes more severe and reduce the risk of their mental illness being left untreated (in most cases, mental health issues start at around 14 years old).
+This mental health education will give students the knowledge and resources they need to recognized the early signs of mental health issues and how to get help.
+I think a unit on mental health could work to de-stigmatize it by educating kids and helping them understand the causes of mental health as well as what steps they should be taking should they experience certain symptoms or emotional issues.
 This possible solution is less costly than others, and it allows every student, regardless of whether they have mental health or not, to be educated on the topic, and know what resources are available to them or others they know.
-It also enables students to learn the environmental and biological causes of mental health issues and how to learn the warning signs and better support their piers going through these issues.
+It also enables students to learn the environmental and biological causes of mental health issues and enables them to learn the warning signs and better support their piers going through these issues.
 One of the biggest issues regarding mental health for young adults is that they do not seek out help even though they need it.
+In fact, nearly half of all children with emotional or behavioral difficulties receive no mental health services (Simon, Pastor, Reuben, Huang, & Goldstrom, 2015).
 This could be a result of stigma surrounding mental health issues, or just a lack of education of the subject.
-This solution can at least help educate all students and hopefully work to de-stigmatize mental health.
+This solution can at least help educate all students, better advertise the mental health services available to them, and hopefully work to de-stigmatize mental health.

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.